-It’s a startling fact that finished vehicles are the last product in the world to be containerised for shipment across the globe.
-So when Paul Donaldson looked at the traditional way of constructing vehicle racking with ‘wood, string and nails’ he knew he had to come up with an alternative if it was to be done properly.
+It’s a startling fact that finished vehicles were the last product in the world to be containerised for shipment across the globe.
+So, when Paul Donaldson looked at the traditional way of constructing vehicle racking with ‘wood, string and nails’, he knew he had to come up with an alternative, if it was to be done properly.

 - A flexible solution to adapt to the size of the vehicle and maximise container space.